mark-j-chilvers/mesh-cross-domain/README.md

           mode: ISTIO_MUTUAL
 EOF
 ```
-Now we auth AuthorizationPolicies to secure the Ingress Gateway as tightly as we would like.
+Now we create AuthorizationPolicies to secure the Ingress Gateway as tightly as we would like.
 We will start with "allow nothing" which will block ALL service calls within the target mesh unless a specific ALLOW AuthPol is created.
 ```
 kubectl apply --context=${CONTEXT_2} -f - <<EOF